The400MillionDollarCorporation/xorox/README.md

 1. **Data Collection:**

-   - ZoroX scrapes TikTok for relevant hashtags, descriptions, and comments.
+   - Iris scrapes TikTok for relevant hashtags, descriptions, and comments.
    - Patterns are matched with Pump.fun's database to identify associated tokens.

 2. **Trend Analysis:**